Distant Weddings

 You’ll be paired up with one of our US recognized officiants, who will ensure the legal requirements of your ceremony are met.
 The ceremony will take place over a video call, and typically lasts about 15 minutes – you also have the ability to customize it however you’d like.
 The marriage certificate will be issued within the same day as your ceremony, where you’ll receive a digital copy of the marriage certificate immediately after your ceremony, and a physical copy will arrive in the mail within 3-7 business days.
 If you’d like to explore the option of online marriage, take this quiz to find out if it’s a good fit for you.

-Final Thoughts: Marriage License vs. Marriage Certificate
+Final Thoughts: Marriage License versus Marriage Certificate

 Now you understand the basics of marriage certificates and licenses.
 With this knowledge, you’re ready for the next part of your life together as a married couple.
 While obtaining your marriage license and certificate may seem like a hurdle, these documents hold significant meaning and importance.